rlue/ryanlue.com/_posts/2016-11-03-vim-plugins-for-jekyll.md

 What is Jekyll?
 ---------------

 Jekyll is a command-line tool for building websites (and especially blogs) from text files.
-In the words of creator Tom Preston-Werner, Jekyll is for “[blogging like a hacker][tpw].”
+In the words of creator Tom Preston-Werner, Jekyll is for “[blogging like a hacker][tpw]{:target="_blank"}.”

 More precisely, Jekyll takes a set of plain-text templates, content, and other files in a format that _it_ understands, and assembles them into another set of plain-text files in a format that _a web browser_ understands – the benefit being that the former is easier to work with (manage, maintain, extend, reuse) than the latter.

 The resulting files can then be uploaded to a simple webserver and made available to your adoring public without all the overhead and security issues that typically come with a CMS like WordPress (namely, a database and server-side application logic).
-Many programmers opt to [host their Jekyll sites on GitHub Pages][ghp].
+Many programmers opt to [host their Jekyll sites on GitHub Pages][ghp]{:target="_blank"}.
 In fact, you could even host a Jekyll site from the `Public` directory of your DropBox, if you wanted.

 Many programmers tend to favor Jekyll for the same reason that, say, hippies like to grow their own food: